pamelaireri/pamelaireri/README.md

 ## About
-Three Years of Project Management experience and Technology Consulting serving Fortune 500 customers.
-I just completed my Computer Science Degree in the Fall of 2019.
+I have three Years of Project Management and Technology Consulting experience serving Fortune 500 customers.
+I completed my Computer Science Degree in the Fall of 2019.
 I love developing products, writing code, creating web and mobile applications, and working with technology.

 In my past roles, I have excelled at project management, dealing with customized product development.
 As the project leader, I have handled everything from the beginning through completion.
 I worked closely with the developers providing statement-of-work, direction, guidance, training, and defined code requirements.
 I find it rewarding to see a vision come to life.